 As time wore on, in-house advertising departments became more common.
 By the 1990s, a study by Alvin J. Silk found that nearly half of all major advertisers had some sort of in-house agency component.
 If you’re interested in the evolution of the in-house agency, I suggest reading this interview with Silk in 2008.

 As in-house advertising capabilities grew, there were lines drawn in the sand.
-PR and Advertising had very defined roles.
+Advertising, Public Relations and SEO had very defined roles.
 Marketing was another role entirely.
 The definitions and job descriptions of every player were expected to be followed.
 God forbid the PR agency place a media buy or the advertising agency pull a media stunt.
 The worst advertising problems of the era happened when departments over-stepped their unwritten boundaries.
 I personally experienced this in my days at a large PR agency in the late ‘90s and early 2000s.
 I was the digital guy, and no one knew exactly where I fit into the established culture.

 For that matter, where did search fit?
 Back in those days, SEO was viewed as a technical tactic.
 It was more about the code of the site.
 By tweaking the meta data, title tags and making the site readable to search engines, your job was considered done.
 No one would dream of letting an SEO have a say in the actual content of a site.
 I had epic duels with more than one creative director who wanted to create a “really cool animated site” that was completely built in Flash … and virtually invisible to search engines.